ojasmahajan2/convert-colors/README.md

-# ConvertColorSRC — Real-Time Terminal Color Converter
+# ConvertColor — Real-Time Terminal Color Converter
 > [!WARNING]
 > **AI Usage Disclosure**
 > This `README.md` is generated with the help of AI LLMs.
 That does not imply that the code is written by AI too.